SysKitTeam/docs-point/releases/data-center/syskit-point-2025-2/point-2025-2-90-release-note.md

 See detailed step-by-step instructions on how to upgrade Syskit Point in the [upgrade article](../../../set-up-point-data-center/deployment/upgrade-syskit-point.md).

+{% hint style="information" %}
+The 2025.2.90 release brings important improvements to Syskit Point’s backend architecture, which is part of our **ongoing commitment to ensuring the platform remains highly scalable**.
+The migration percentage for this process will reset with this update. **This is expected** and serves to continue delivering improvements.
+{% endhint %}

 {% hint style="warning" %}
 **Please note!**\